May 4/5, 2019

 Steve and Mary

-Dave and Windy Veach, work to find a pastor for our church family.
-We will be sure to keep
+Dave and Windy Veach, have worked together to find a new pastor for Northwest Church.

 Director of Pastoral Care, Pastor Craig McCann at ext.
 205.